wuyichao71/makedaily/README.md

-# makedaily
+# makidiary
-program for update daily in maki-lab website
+program for update diary in maki-lab website